ironpeakservices/ironpeak.be/content/blog/the-way-of-the-cookie.md

 ;
 ```

-You'll probably also want to montior for PIM rejections, if you should care about PIM request flooding:
+You'll probably also want to monitor for PIM rejections, if you should care about PIM request flooding:

 ```kql
 AuditLogs